CharlesNJoroge8822/Plantshop.-React-app-hooks/README.md

 ## Core Deliverables

 As a user:
+When the app starts, I can see all plants.
+I can add a new plant to the page by submitting the form.
+I can mark a plant as "sold out".
+I can search for plants by their name and see a filtered list of plants.

 1. When the app starts, I can see all plants.
 2. I can add a new plant to the page by submitting the form.